schen9981/auto-selfie-camera/README.md

 frames that are represented as pixel matrices.
 Frames are continuously read in and fed into the pre-trained model face detection model, in order to crop the frame/image appropriately to be fed into the smile detection model.
 If a smile is detected for at least 10 frames, the frame is saved as a .png image in the /results directory.

+### Running the Program

+First begin by cloning this repository.

+Because of the size of the data directory, a compressed version of the files have been uploaded to Google Drive.
+Download the zipped file at this [link](https://drive.google.com/file/d/1zcgat0Dl3Zi4dw_bMen8dm0gDGDgCPm4/view?usp=sharing) and unzip the directory.
+This will give you a directory named 'data', with a directory 'genki4k' and a README file explaining the contents.
+Simply move all the contents of the 'data' directory into the 'data' directory of the cloned repository.
+More details as the the contents of the data directory can be found the the downloaded README.

+You will need specific dependencies, which can be installed with the following requirements.txt [file](http://cs.brown.edu/courses/csci1430/gradescope/requirements.txt), as well as the 'imutils' package.

+Now, you can run the application!
+Simply navigate to the 'code' directory and run 'python run.py', and you will see the live camera input begin!